Kengeki-no/DeFogger/readme.md

 A simple map addon for World of Warcraft: Wrath of the Lich King v3.3.5a

+## Installation
+Extract the folder to your AddOns folder, and remove the "-main" portion of the folder name.

 ## Settings

 `/df` or `/defogger` to show the settings